This post is also available in: हिन्दी

 In this method, we will fry samosa two times.
-The first time we will fry it for very less time.
-The outer skin of samosa become opaque.
-In this samosa will not be allowed to become golden brown.
-In the second, time we will fry it again on the lower flame until it becomes golden brown.
+The first time we will fry it for very little time.
+The outer skin of the samosa become opaque.
+This samosa will not be allowed to become golden brown.
+The second, time we will fry it again on the lower flame until it becomes golden brown.

 2. Frying samosa at the low-temperature method

-In this method, you need to put samosa in the kadai or pan when the temperature of the oil is high, and immediately lower the gas stove flame so that they can fry it on low temperature.
+In this method, you need to put samosa in the kadai or pan when the temperature of the oil is high, and immediately lower the gas stove flame so that they can fry it at a low temperature.

-If we directly put samosa in low temperature and fry it on low temperature.
+If we directly put samosa in low temperature and fry it at low temperature.
 Then it will absorb too much oil.
 If samosa absorbed too much oil then it will not taste good.

-But if we fry it on high temperature then the air bubble will form on it.
+But if we fry it at a high temperature then an air bubble will form on it.
 And it will cook from the outside but from inside it will not cook.
-So, avoid frying it on the high-temperature oil.
+So, avoid frying it in high-temperature oil.

 How to make samosa in an air fryer

-You can make samosa in air fryer also.
+You can make samosa in the air fryer also.
 It is very easy to make samosa in it.
-First, you need to preheat air fryer on 180 degree Celsius for 10 minutes.
+First, you need to preheat the air fryer at 180 degrees Celsius for 10 minutes.
 Then apply some oil with the brush on top of it.
-Put it on air fryer at 180 degree Celsius until it becomes golden brown.
+Put it on the air fryer at 180 degrees Celsius until it becomes golden brown.

-There are certain benefits of making it in air fryer.
-Its texture is very good as compare than baked samosa.
-It will absorb less oil as compare than frying.
-So, if you have air fryer than use it for making samosa instead of frying it.
+There are certain benefits of making it in the air fryer.
+Its texture is very good as compared to baked samosa.
+It will absorb less oil as compared to frying.
+So, if you have an air fryer then use it for making samosa instead of frying it.